safetyscore/simulation/README.md

   isolationLikelihood: 0.9,

   // likelihood of an isolated person staying at home for any given period during lockdown
-  isolationLockdown: 0.9,
+  isolationLockdown: 0.95,

   // the SafetyScore level below which one is notified to self-isolate and test
   isolationThreshold: 50,

   // likelihood of a symptomatic individual self-isolating
-  isolationSymptomatic: 1,
+  isolationSymptomatic: 0.9,

   // portion of the population who will not be isolated during lockdown
-  keyWorkers: 0.16,
+  keyWorkers: 0.13,

   // the number of infected people, below which a lockdown could end
   lockdownEnd: 5,